-Sisters Britta (now Franz) and Marianne Lion grew up in a Jewish family in Aachen, German.
-In 1937, when the two were 9 and 12, they were forced to flee to the US with their parents.
-Their father owned a clothing store in Aachen, which he sold to director Walter Wehmeyer’s grandfather before they fled.
+Britta Lion-Franz and her sister Marianne Lion grew up Jewish in Aachen, Germany.
+In 1937, when the two were 9 and 12, the sisters and their parents were forced to flee to the US.
+Their father, Curt Lion, owned an elegant fashion store in Aachen, which was acquired by director Walter Wehmeyer’s grandfather before they fled.
 How did the transaction take place?
 Did the Lion family ever receive compensation?
-How were the two businessmen able to avoid the “Nazi-ization” and confiscation of all Jewish property?
+Were the two businessmen able to avoid the “Nazi-ization” and confiscation of all Jewish property?
 Wehmeyer tells this fascinating tale using archival records, letters, and photographs.
-He focuses on Britta, who came to settle in Salem, Oregon.
-Her and her family’s tale would remain untold were it not for an inquisitive filmmaker in search of his own family history.
-Britta Franz, now 90, will be on hand to talk about the film and her family’s experience.
+He discovers Britta in American, long residing in Salem, Oregon.
+The Lion family’s tale would remain untold were it not for an inquisitive filmmaker in search of his own family history.
+Britta Lion Franz, now 90, will be on hand to talk about the film and her family’s experience.